maxtkc/mos-herb-site/work_w_me.md

 - **Sustainer Rate** – When clients pay the sustainer rate, it directly funds free consultations for those who cannot afford the base rate.
 - **Free Rate** – If you cannot pay the base rate, you are eligible for a free consultation when funds are available from clients paying the sustainer rate.
 Some clients are able to contribute partially but can't pay the full base rate.
 Partial payments allow funds to be passed on to another client sooner, but there is never any pressure to contribute partially.

 The consultations are the same, regardless of the price!
+Not sure where you fit?
+Check out [this handy graphic](https://static1.squarespace.com/static/54a1bf90e4b07c077787ed68/t/55d650e6e4b0bb73fdc7b993/1440108774760/GreenBottleSlidingScale.png).

 |                          |                  | Base         | Sustainer     | Free         |
 | Complementary intro call | 15 minutes       |              | Always free   |              |